First-Degree Equations

 • simplifying by combining like terms.

-3. Once the equation is in the desired form, examine the values of and :
+3. Once the equation is in the desired form, examine the values of a and b:

 Solution of a first-degree equation